redhat-ztp/managedclusters-lifecycle-operator/README.md

 ## How it works

-MCL operator uses the ManagedClustersUpgrade CR to select the managed clusters, clusterVersion configuration and subscriptions upgrade.
-The MCL operator use the RHACM ManifestWork API to creates a manifestwork for each managed cluster to apply the clusterVersion configuration and continue monitoring the upgrade status till it complete or fail.
+The MCL controller uses the RHACM ManifestWork API to creates a manifestwork CR for each managed cluster to apply the clusterVersion configuration and continue monitoring the upgrade status till it complete or fail.
 The managed cluster upgrade process has 5 states;

   - **NotStart** state indicates the update is not start yet.